raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

    clients.
  * Transport agnostic: Messages between clients and the Delivery Service can be sent via an arbitrary transport protocol.
-Additionally, in the federated case, client messages to a foreign server can be forwarded by a client's local instance of this service.
+Additionally, in the federated case, client messages to a guest Delivery Service can be forwarded by a client's local instance of this service.
  * Multi-device capable: The Delivery Service can be used by multiple devices of the same users and supports adding and removing devices of a user.
  * A Queueing Service subcomponent that can be used to implement a queueing